01 // Diagnostic Artifact Diagnostic only

 • Explicit constraints that prevent drift, workaround logic, or quiet re-coupling

-REQUEST REDESIGN 50% upfront, 50% on delivery · 14-day delivery · Requires prior diagnosis or clear bounded brief
+REQUEST FULL ENGAGEMENT 50% upfront, 50% on delivery · 14-day delivery · Diagnostic delivered first, redesign follows

 RUN THE SCAN →

-Each artifact is built through a defined diagnosis sequence designed to produce one builder-readable structural read.
-Read the method →
+The artifact path is built through a defined diagnosis sequence designed to produce one builder-readable structural read.
+Read the method → How it works →

 fit and scope